mortenf/smappee-tools/README.md

 ## smappee-mqtt.py

 A daemon script that publishes the current power consumption status variables to an MQTT broker every second.
-Authorization must be handled externally, e.g. by running the above Nagios check every 5 minutes or so.
+Publishes in raw format and in json (in /json topic) Authorization must be handled externally, e.g. by running the above Nagios check every 5 minutes or so.

 ### Usage